plainC/wondermacros/README.md

 The package contains the following macros:

+W_ARRAY_FOR_EACH(T,elem,array[,size])
+    Iterates all elements in an array.

+W_ARRAY_GET_SIZE(a)
+    Returns the allocation size of a statically allocated array.

 W_CAT(...)
     Concatenates given arguments.
-Similar to BOOST_PP_CAT except that takes up to 16 arguments
+Similar to BOOST_PP_CAT except that takes up to 16 arguments.

 W_ID(id)
-    Provides a more hygienic id name
+    Provides a more hygienic id name.

+W_MAX(...)
+    Returns maximum of given arguments (up to four).

+W_MIN(...)
+    Returns minimum of given arguments (up to four).

 W_NUMERIC_CMP_ASC(a,b)
-    Returns -1 if a<b, 0 if a=b and 1 if a>b
+    Returns -1 if a<b, 0 if a=b and 1 if a>b.

 W_NUMERIC_CMP_DESC(a,b)
-    Returns -1 if a>b, 0 if a=b and 1 if a<b
+    Returns -1 if a>b, 0 if a=b and 1 if a<b.

 W_REF_VOID_PTR(ptr,offset)
-    A pointer is referenced using an offset in bytes
+    A pointer is referenced using an offset in bytes.

 W_STRINGIZE(...)
     Stringizes its arguments.
-Similar to BOOST_PP_STRINGIZE except that takes up to 16 arguments
+Similar to BOOST_PP_STRINGIZE except that takes up to 16 arguments.

 W_SWAP(T,a,b)
-    Swaps a and b of type T
+    Swaps a and b of type T.

 W_TO_CHAR(ch)
-    Converts a single character identifier to a C string, i.g. a to 'a'
+    Converts a single character identifier to a C string, i.g. a to 'a'.

 W_UNUSED(id)
-    Kills a compiler warning caused by an unused variable
+    Kills a compiler warning caused by an unused variable.

 W_VARIADIC_IS_EQUAL(...)
-    Compares if given arguments are equal
+    Compares if given arguments are equal.

 W_VARIADIC_IS_IN_ASC_ORDER(...)
-    Compares if given arguments are in ascending order
+    Compares if given arguments are in ascending order.

 W_VARIADIC_IS_IN_DESC_ORDER(...)
-    Compares if given arguments are in descending order
+    Compares if given arguments are in descending order.

 W_VARIADIC_IS_IN_TOTAL_ASC_ORDER(...)
-    Compares if given arguments are in total ascending order
+    Compares if given arguments are in total ascending order.

 W_VARIADIC_IS_IN_TOTAL_DESC_ORDER(...)
-    Compares if given arguments are in total descending order
+    Compares if given arguments are in total descending order.